lawrence501/5e-cli/README.md

 - Investigate replacing body armours with non-party class feature-esque uniques?
 Or maybe subclasses?
 Replace base types for different armour weights to try to match archetypes nicely.

-- Replace rings: 2x slots, start as very basic single stat, single point values, put gems into them to add thematic mods (eg. add wep dmg gem to give +2 wep dmg while bloodied).
-Using same gem either upgrades existing of that type or rerolls it
+- Replace rings: Soul gems, new slot is your soul, absorb gems to add thematic mods (eg. add wep dmg gem to give +2 wep dmg while bloodied).
+Using same gem either upgrades existing mod of that type or rerolls it (player's choice).

+- Remove amulets

+- New loot option: attunement-requiring magic items.
+Any that fit into an equipment slot already in use are reflavoured to be on another slot.
+Can only attune to 1 at a time.
+Use existing wondrous weightings of rarities, but pushed 1 up (making the 2% Artifacts).
+Obviously, this means they will be pretty powerful, and must therefore be high on the loot table

 - Replace hard doubled mods with min 3pts